credsign/credsign.github.io/README.md

-# Channel
+# Credsign
-Channel lets you publish and view content using the Ethereum blockchain.
-It is currently in beta on the Ethereum main network at <https://channel.github.io/>.
+Credsign lets you publish and view content using the Ethereum blockchain.
+It is currently in beta on the Ethereum main network at <https://credsign.github.io/>.

 # Development enviroment setup